Accessibility statement for Legal Aid Management System (LAMS)

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or other documents we publish will meet the required accessibility standards.

 How we tested this extranet application

-This extranet application was and is currently being tested for compliance with the Web Content Accessibility Guidelines 2.1 level A and level AA, and these tests have been carried out externally and independently of the Department of Justice.
+This extranet application was tested for compliance with the Web Content Accessibility Guidelines 2.1 level A and level AA, and these tests have been carried out externally and independently of the Department of Justice.

 What we’re doing to improve accessibility

 Maintaining an accessible site is an ongoing process and we are continually working to offer an accessible and user friendly experience.

 This statement was prepared on 22 September 2020.
 It was last updated on 21 April 2022.